zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver12.md

       	next server.
 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
+	4. Else, if the pseudo-section has an OPT record with flags being set to some value, then output [Z_FLAGS_NOTCLEAR].
 	4. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
 		1. The SOA is obtained as response in the ANSWER section.